mdailey/minimal-jwt/README.md

         res.sendStatus(403);
     }

-You can verify that no local session storage is needed any more, and since we specified the <tt>httpOnly</tt> flag on the cookie, the cookie value won't be available to a would-be XSS attack.
+Try it.
+You can verify that no local session storage is needed any more, and since we specified the <tt>httpOnly</tt>
+flag on the cookie, the cookie value won't be available to a would-be XSS attack.

-It's actually simpler than the original <tt>Authorization</tt>
+In some ways, it's actually simpler than the original
+<tt>Authorization</tt>
-header design, as the client no longer has to manually attach a header to the HTTP request, and the server processing is almost identical.
+header design, as the client no longer has to manually attach a header to the HTTP request.

+Interestingly enough, the main place where we have to change the client is in the logout handler.
+Scripts cannot remove
+<tt>httpOnly</tt> cookies, so we need to do it on the
+server by setting the same cookie with an expiration date in the past:

+    // POST /logout handler

+    app.post('/logout', function (req, res) {
+        if (req.cookies && req.cookies.authToken) {
+            const expiration = Date.now() - 60 * 60 * 1000;
+            res.cookie('authToken', req.cookies.authToken, { httpOnly: true, expires: new Date(expiration) });
+            res.sendStatus(200);
+        } else {
+            res.sendStatus(400);
+        }
+    });

+On the client:

+    sessionStorage.clear();
+    post('/logout', null, 'error', null);
+    changeRoute('/login');

+With these modifications, your solution should be working.
+We now avoid the possibility of XSS attacks stealing our JWT.

-The new problem with this solution is that it is vulnerable to CSRF attacks.
-Let's try to address that next.
+The main remaining problem (with the original local storage solution too) is that we are still vulnerable to CSRF attacks, and worse, putting the authentication token in a cookie makes our vulnerability to CSRF even more severe than it was.

-## An even better alternative: JWT + httpOnly cookies + CSRF tokens
+## Preventing CSRF vulnerability: XSRF token

 OK, so JWTs stored client side make us vulnerable to XSS, but cookies sent automatically with every request to our